 The I/O menu allows you to perform I/O tasks with your logic analyzer.
-The tasks you can do with this menu are:
+The tasks you can do with this menu areas follows:

-- Print screens and data listings
+- · Print screens.

-- Perform disk operations
+- · Perform disk operations.

-- Configure the HP-IB Interface
+- Configure the HP-IB Interface.

-- Configure the RS-232C Interface
+- Configure the RS-232C Interface.

-- Enable the analyzer to perform external triggering
+- Enable the analyzer to perform external triggering.

-- Run self tests on the analyzer
+- Run self tests on the analyzer.